Commentaries - March 2009

 Middle of my long long day in the archive yesterday.
 Was told by a knowing-looking student that I could get a really good and strong cup of coffee at a funky cafe in the unrenovated basement of the U of Chicago Divinity School, and here I found an NCAA tourney-like bracket for gods and godly figures, presented on a chalkboard behind the counter.
 The Final Four: Buddha defeats David, Obama beats Moses.
 Final goes to Buddha.
 The whole place was swarming with divinity students.
 They were hepped up on the java, which really was as good as I’d heard.

 The Regenstein Library at the University of Chicago.
-On my own list of the top five most beautiful ugly buildings in the world, it's number 3.
-It's a Skidmore, Owings, and Merrill building, completed in 1970.
+On my own list of the top five most beautiful ugly buildings in the world, it’s number three.
+It’s a Skidmore, Owings, and Merrill building, completed in 1970.
 It stands on the former grounds of the great Stagg Field.
 (Think about that as a symbol of a university: Hutchins got rid of the football team in 1931 or something like that.
 Big controversial move.
-So build a library on the site--just to press the symbolic shift to academics--by 1935.
+So build a library on the site — just to press the symbolic shift to academics — by 1935.
 Goodness knows, there were New Deal stimulus dollars around to do so, and Hutchins was a good fund-raiser.
-No**, get rid to the football program and then take 40 years to build on top of it.)
+No**, get rid to the football program and then take forty years to build on top of it.)